Blaizzy/mlx-embeddings/docs/Manpage.md

 * `-d`, `--debug`:
   If brewing fails, open an interactive debugging session with access to IRB or a shell inside the temporary build directory.
 * `-f`, `--force`:
   Install formulae without checking for previously installed keg-only or non-migrated versions.
-Overwrite existing files when installing casks.
+When installing casks, overwrite existing files (binaries and symlinks are excluded, unless originally from the same cask).
 * `-v`, `--verbose`:
   Print the verification and postinstall steps.
 * `--formula`: